datanav/docs/configuration.rst

    * - ``dependency_tracking.dependency_error_threshold_total_bytes``
      - Integer
      - The number of bytes that dependency tracking can keep in memory at a given time.
 If this number is exceeded then the pump will fail.
 The default value is inherited from the :ref:`service metadata <service_metadata_dependency_tracking_dependency_error_threshold_total_bytes>`.
+Do not set this value too high as it may cause excessive memory usage.
      - ``134217728`` (128MB)
      -

    * - ``dependency_tracking.enable_hops_thresholds``
      - Boolean
      - If ``true``, then warning and error thresholds that apply for dependency tracking also apply for regular ``"hops"`` expressions.
 The default value is inherited from the :ref:`service metadata <service_metadata_dependency_tracking_enable_hops_thresholds>`.
+It is recommended that you set this property to ``true`` in development environments.
      - ``false``
      -